kookmin-sw/capstone-2023-23/index.md

 <hr>
 <h1>Abstract</h1>
-<h3>With the rising interest in plant-based interior design, more and more people are bringing plants into their homes.
+<h3>With the rising interest in plant-based interior design, more and more people are bringing plants into their homes.</h3>
-However, these plants, which were eagerly introduced, often require more delicate care than expected, making it easy for novice plant caretakers to make mistakes.
+<h3>However, these plants, which were eagerly introduced, often require more delicate care than expected, making it easy for novice plant caretakers to make mistakes.</h3>
-Even veteran caretakers worry about leaving their plants alone when they have to leave home for trips or frequent business travel.
+<h3>Even veteran caretakers worry about leaving their plants alone when they have to leave home for trips or frequent business travel.</h3>
-To address these issues, we've created a service that maintains an optimal growth environment suited to the plant's characteristics even in the owner's absence, and allows real-time checking of the plant's condition.
+<h3>To address these issues, we've created a service that maintains an optimal growth environment suited to the plant's characteristics even in the owner's absence,
+and allows real-time checking of the plant's condition.</h3>
 </div>
 <hr>